 Retargeting is great for bringing back potential customers to your website.
 It works by installing a Facebook pixel on your website.
-The pixel collects visitors/users’ information on your website and sends it back to Facebook.
+The pixel collects visitor/users’ information on your website and sends it back to Facebook.
 This helps Facebook to tell you what pages people are viewing and the actions they take on your website.
-The information is useful for creating a Custom Audience of your website visitors and retarget them with special offers.
+The information is useful for creating a Custom Audience from your website visitors and retargeting them with special offers.
 This will help to increase your ROAS greatly.

 3. Use Facebook Dynamic Ads